Grand Prize – Innovative Collaboration

 Jury Statement

-architecture.
 What makes Arts at CERN exceptional is the unique space.
 Located just outside Geneva, CERN is home to the world’s largest particle physics laboratory and the Large Hadron Collider, a 27-km machine that recreates conditions from the universe’s inception 13.7 billion years ago.
-With approximately 12,000 scientists, technologists, and engineers from 680 institutions in 120 countries, CERN is a hub of imagination and inspiration.
+With approximately 17,000 scientists, technologists, and engineers from 680 institutions in 120 countries, CERN is a hub of imagination and inspiration.
 Arts at CERN has inspired numerous exhibitions, performances, and events, showcasing the mutual benefits of collaboration between artists and scientists.
 Artists gain new perspectives on their work, while scientists explore different approaches to their research, considering the broader implications for humanity, society, and nature.
-Since its full implementation in 2012, the Collide Residency program has partnered with cities like Linz, Liverpool, Barcelona, and Copenhagen to support artistic research and exploration.
+The Collide Residency program has partnered with cities like Linz, Liverpool, Barcelona, and Copenhagen to support artistic research and exploration.
 This collaboration between CERN and major cultural institutions has established a model for integrating arts, science, and technology.
-Arts at CERN has set a global benchmark for arts-science initiatives, influencing programs in Europe, South Korea, and Australia.
+Arts at CERN has set a global benchmark for arts-science initiatives, influencing programs all around the world, in Europe, Asia, Latin America, Australia and Africa.
 It has inspired major initiatives such as the European Commission’s STARTS program and the Joint Research Centre’s sci-art program.
 In today’s rapidly evolving technological landscape, including advancements in AI, quantum computing, and chip technology, the integration of arts, science, and technology is crucial.
 Arts at CERN exemplifies how leveraging key scientific and technological infrastructures, multidisciplinary talent, and capacity in Europe can drive innovation and foster a collaborative innovation that truly serve the public interest.